ejmastnak/ejmastnak.com/content/tutorials/arch/monitor-hotplug.md

 ## Procedure

 I'll first concisely describe the steps to get things working, and then explain the reasoning and some of the technicalities at [the end of this guide](#appendix-technicalities).
-By the way, the approach used here comes from [Arch Forums: udev rule doesn't work (hotplug monitor)](https://bbs.archlinux.org/viewtopic.php?id=170294).
+Source: the approach used here comes from [Arch Forums: udev rule doesn't work (hotplug monitor)](https://bbs.archlinux.org/viewtopic.php?id=170294).

 **TLDR:**